Your rights when buying a second-hand mobility scooter are different to buying new. We help you decide whether it's the best option for you.

 If a private seller makes a claim about the condition or quality of an item - such as 'new' or 'in excellent condition' - you could argue misrepresentation or breach of contract if the goods you receive aren't as described to you.
 In this situation, you would have a case for a refund.

-You have the same rights under the Consumer Rights Act (Sale of Goods Act 1979 if you bought your scooter on or before 30 September 2015) when you buy second-hand as you do when you buy new.
+When you buy second-hand, you have the same rights under the (or the Sale of Goods Act 1979 if you bought your scooter on or before 30 September 2015) as you do when you buy new.
 However, your expectations relating to satisfactory quality - for example, their appearance and finish - ought to be realistic when buying second-hand.